 Growing up in England, I received conflicting messages about acceptance and expectations of place and home.
-Being born to immigrants from the colonised West Indies, I felt neither British nor Trinidadian.
-This fascination with place and belonging has led me to adopt the States as my home yet those feelings of displacement continue.
-My creative practice gives me the space to find tranquility to explore the search for home within my work.
+Being born to immigrants from the colonised West Indies, I felt neither British nor Trinidadian yet this was were I was born, yet it was hard to be accepted.
+This desire to belong led me to adopt the States as my home for most of my adult years, specifically the Bay Area in California, creating a family and deep friendship bonds.
+Yet those feelings of displacement continued and now, back in the UK, I find myself learning to accept that home is where I am, it is within.
+My creative practice is the space to find tranquility where I can explore the search for home within my work.

-During the past twenty years, I have developed an art practice that includes drawing from the human figure, painting, collage, printmaking, sculpture and installation.
+I have developed an art practice over many years that includes drawing from the human figure, painting, collage, printmaking, sculpture and installation.
 I enjoy the relationships of texture and pattern in nature, the spatial nuances and subtle balance of color and line.
-Currently, I use the practice of drawing and mark making to create textures through monoprinting, painting and mixed media.
-I have exhibited my work throughout the Bay Area at group and solo shows and my work is held in private collections.
+Currently, I use the practice of drawing, painting and monoprinting to create textural images, spaces for others to enter to feel their connection.
+I have exhibited my work internationally at group and solo shows and my work is held in private collections.